 Wyoming has rigorous academic standards for all students.
 The Wyoming Department of Education believes that the results of the WY-ALT, along with other measures of student performance, will enable teachers to provide individualized academic instruction to enable students to achieve high standards of academic performance and improve instructional programs.
-A student's participation in the WY-ALT is appropriate when the IEP team has determined that the student's academic achievement is best measured by the Wyoming Content and Performance Extended Standards, consistent with Wyoming's participation requirements.
+A student's participation in the WY-ALT is appropriate when the IEP team has determined that the student's academic achievement is best measured by the Wyoming Extended Standards, consistent with Wyoming's participation requirements.
 (WY-ALT)

-Wyoming Content and Performance Extended Standards (Alternate Achievement Standards(AAS)) (WYCPES)
+Wyoming Extended Standards (Alternate Achievement Standards(AAS)) (WYES)

-"The Wyoming Content and Performance Extended Standards (WYCPES) define the essential knowledge and skills that allow students with the most significant cognitive disabilities to achieve high academic expectations and to access the general academic curriculum.
-The WYCPSE are linked to the grade-level Wyoming Content and Performance Standards (WYCPS).
-The WYCPES provide a common set of goals and expectations for all students with the most significant cognitive disabilities in Wyoming.
+"The Wyoming Extended Standards (WYES) define the essential knowledge and skills that allow students with the most significant cognitive disabilities to achieve high academic expectations and to access the general academic curriculum.
+The WYES are linked to the grade-level Wyoming state standards.
+The WYES provide a common set of goals and expectations for all students with the most significant cognitive disabilities in Wyoming.
 They also provide a consistent framework for challenging instruction to promote access to the general education curriculum.

-The foundation of the WYCPES provides a framework for instruction of students with the most significant cognitive disabilities and to assist school districts, schools, and communities in developing and strengthening curriculum, rather than prescribing courses, materials, or instructional methodology.
-The WYCPES specify the essential learning all students with significant cognitive disabilities must master.
+The foundation of the WYES provide a framework for instruction of students with the most significant cognitive disabilities and to assist school districts, schools, and communities in developing and strengthening curriculum, rather than prescribing courses, materials, or instructional methodology.
+The WYES specify the essential learning all students with significant cognitive disabilities must master.
 Teachers ensure that students achieve mastery by using a wide range of instructional strategies, assistive technology, and other accommodations based on a student's individual learning characteristics and present levels of performance."
-(Wyoming Content and Performance Extended Standards)
+(Wyoming Extended Standards)